-The ability of the fundamental field equations (1) through (4) to incorporate a logical description of antimatter is both surprising and unique when one considers that the new theory is a classical field theory and not a quantum field theory.
-This along with the new theory's introduction of a vector field a^{λ} which has no counterpart in the accepted description of classical physics today, and in fact can be considered a hidden variable in that description raises interesting questions regarding how the new theory could potentially be bridged to the quantum mechanical world.
+A unique feature of the new theory is the way in which antimatter is naturally accommodated by it.
+This ability to incorporate a logical description of antimatter is both surprising and unique when one considers that the new theory is a classical field theory and not a quantum field theory.
+This, along with the new theory's introduction of a vector field a^{λ} which has no counterpart in the accepted description of classical physics today, and in fact can be considered a hidden variable in that description, raises interesting questions regarding how the new theory could potentially be bridged to the quantum mechanical world.

 As proposed here, the new theory is a theory of everything at the level of classical physics.
-This claim rests on the fact that both charge density and mass density are treated as dynamic fields in the theory, leaving no external parameters to be introduced.
-This of course highlights one shortcoming of the particle-like solution (22).
-As already noted that solution cannot satisfy the charge and mass boundary conditions (24) and (26), respectively, because the spatial integrals in both of those equations diverge due to singularities at the origin.
-This is a technical problem due to the metric solution in (22), the Reissner-Nordstrom metric with its singularity at the origin.
-One way to get around this difficulty might be to investigate other choices of metric such as, for example, the Blinder-Reissner-Nordstrom metric [vii] which is well behaved at the origin.
+This claim rests on the fact that both charge density and mass density are treated as dynamic fields in the theory, leaving no external entities to be introduced.
+This of course highlights one shortcoming of the particle-like solution (23).
+As already noted that solution cannot satisfy the charge and mass boundary conditions, (25) and (27), respectively, because the spatial integrals in both of those equations diverge due to singularities at the origin.
+This is a technical problem due to the metric solution in (23), the Reissner-Nordstrom metric with its singularity at the origin.
+One way to get around this difficulty might be to investigate other choices of metric such as, for example, the Blinder-Reissner-Nordstrom metric^{viii} which is well behaved at the origin.
 Still other possibilities include relaxing the spherical symmetry of the solutions investigated within to that of cylindrical symmetry, thus allowing for angular momentum about an axis and solutions capable of modeling particles having a magnetic field; but this goes well beyond the level of analysis presented within.